Find Affordable College Courses

 65% Women

 Texas Tech University is the 6th most popular school in the nation for students seeking a bachelor's degree in agricultural teacher education.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-The agricultural teacher education program at Texas Tech University awarded 26 bachelor's degrees during the 2020-2021 school year.
-Of these students, 65% were women and 4% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 26 people received their bachelor's degree in agricultural teacher education from Texas Tech.
+About 65% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 25 Yearly Graduations